- News / Media

 - Monthly Extensive Hayagriva Puja

-- Monthly offerings to the Bouddhanath and Swayambhunath stupas
+- Monthly offerings to the Boudhanath and Swayambhunath stupas

 - Monthly offering of robes and gold to the Buddha statues in Tibet and Bodhgaya

 All of the pujas and practices are offered on auspicious days of the Tibetan calendar.
 On these days, virtuous karma is increased as much as 100 million times.
 During all the pujas Sangha read extensive dedications prepared by Lama Zopa Rinpoche, and offer the merit to the long life of His Holiness the Dalai Lama, and to the removal of obstacles to all of FPMT’s Dharma activities.
-Merit is also dedicated to FPMT students, benefactors of every FPMT centers, service and project, as well as their families, to all who have passed away, and specifically to the benefactors of the FPMT Puja Fund.
+Merit is also dedicated to FPMT students, benefactors of every FPMT center, service and project, as well as their families, to all who have passed away, and specifically to the benefactors of the FPMT Puja Fund.

 So far, these offerings and pujas have not been publicized much, but I would like to make it known so that other people can participate in making these extensive offerings.
 The offering to all these monasteries happen continuously, every year, every month.
 My idea is for these offerings and pujas to continue forever or for as long as the monasteries exist.
 Please if you make offerings, please think in this way and dedicate and you can also remember on the actual day that the pujas are happening, rejoice and dedicate.
 This is the best business, the best way to create most extensive merit.

 The sponsorship of these pujas also helps support the monasteries and nunneries involved, as well as the Sangha offering the prayers.
 The annual expense for the pujas is over $85,000.
 Up until now, Lama Zopa Rinpoche has happily covered nearly all these costs.
 Now you can join Rinpoche in sponsoring these important and beneficial pujas.

 Ven.
 Roger Kunsang, FPMT’s CEO, recently commented, “It is really quite an inspiring list [of pujas offered] and tens of thousands of Sangha are involved.
 They are all disciples of the one Guru so the merit is vast.
 You can’t get enough zeros on the biggest calculator [to show how much merit]!”